Worcester Youth Leadership Institute

 For Immediate Release

-Worcester Regional Chamber of Commerce leads program, now entering its seventh year, to introduce youth 15 – 21 to area businesses, civic leadership
+Worcester Regional Chamber of Commerce leads program, now entering its eighth year, to introduce youth 15 – 21 to area businesses, civic leadership

 Worcester, Massachusetts—While many students traditionally have headed-off to summer vacations, for the past eight years, some area high school and college students have participated in the Worcester Youth Leadership Institute.
 The program offers students an in-person, six-week learning experience and exposure to a variety of businesses, Worcester industry, and mentors.
 The Institute, is part of a broader effort by the Chamber of Commerce to develop and mentor Worcester’s future leaders.

-The Institute is a partnership between the Worcester Regional Chamber of Commerce, MassHire Central Workforce Board, the United Way of Central Massachusetts, United Families for Change, Worcester Community Action Council, and the City of Worcester’s Youth Opportunities Office with support from DCU, UniBank, Reliant Medical Group, and GFI Partners, the sponsors of this program.
+The Institute is a partnership between the Worcester Regional Chamber of Commerce, MassHire Central Workforce Board, the United Way of Central Massachusetts, United Families for Change, Worcester Community Action Council, and the City of Worcester’s Youth Opportunities Office with support from Clark University, DCU, GFI Partners, and Reliant Medical Group, the sponsors of this program.

 “The goal is simple – expose Worcester’s young people to the myriad of businesses, leaders, mentors, and possibilities available in their own communities,” said Timothy Murray, president and CEO, Worcester Regional Chamber of Commerce.
 “These students are our future leaders.
 We want them to know and understand that their community can offer them a unique college experience and fascinating job opportunities, and provide insight and perspective on the city’s history, leadership, business community, and government make-up.”

 Coordinated by Walter Jovel, the Institute identified 25 youth ages 15 – 21 who are participating in the city’s YouthWorks employment program and who were nominated by their employer.
-They are participating in a seven-week, virtual summer leadership program as part of their employment program.
+They are participating in a six-week, summer leadership program as part of their employment program.

 “We think this is an awesome opportunity to enhance our employment program,” said Jeff Turgeon, executive director, MassHire Central Workforce Board.
 “These students have already shown initiative by participating in the YouthWorks program, and by offering an extended learning experience outside of the typical workday, are able to give them a unique experience and hopefully a greater appreciation for their community.”